tekbasse/mad-lab-lib/README.md

 Mad Laboratory Tcl and graphics library
 ---------------------------------------

-For experimenter's with limited computing hardware resources
+For experimenter's working with limited or vintage computing hardware resources

 license
 -------